 3. MakeMKV is short of basic editing feature which will let you customize the DVD movie with ease.

-4. MakeMKV doesn’t work well with macOS Sierra.
+4. MakeMKV doesn’t work well with macOS High Sierra.
 So you will need MakeMKV alternative to ensure proper DVD rips on Mac’s latest OS.